The Tipping Point: When to Give a New Style a Try and When to Give it up

-Ever gone shopping, tried something on and wondered, “Does this look awful, or is it just me?”
-How do you really know if a new trend looks bad on you or whether you’re just stuck in a serious style rut?
+Have you ever gone shopping, tried something on, and wondered, “Does this look awful, or is it just me?”
+How do you know if a new trend looks awful on you or whether you’re just stuck in a serious style rut?

-Welcome to the Tipping Point- that place of limbo where you must decide to either give a new style a try, or just plain give it up!
+Welcome to the Tipping Point- that place of limbo where you must decide to either give a new style a try or pass on it altogether!

-Here’s are a few helpful Do’s and Don’ts to help get you off this fashion fence.
+Here are a few helpful dos and Don’ts to help get you off this fashion fence.

-We’ve all fallen into the trap of relying on a salesperson to talk us into buying something, that deep down, we’re not crazy about.
+We’ve all fallen into the trap of relying on a salesperson to talk us into buying something that deep down, we’re not crazy about.
 While there are some good salespeople out there, most are on commission.
-Although they mean well, they subconsciously do want you to buy, so always keep this in mind.
+Although they mean well, they do want you to buy so always keep this in mind.

-Better to listen to your gut about an outfit or develop a long term relationship with a particular salesperson that you like and trust and who won’t steer you wrong.
+It’s better to listen to your gut about an outfit or develop a long-term relationship with a particular salesperson that you like and trust and who won’t steer you wrong.

 2. DO take it home to test drive

-Just be sure to keep the tags attached and keep all receipts and you should have no problem.
-Trust us…doing this a dozen times, you’ll become more confident in your fashion choices and have to use this tactic only the odd time.
+Just be sure to keep the tags attached and keep all receipts, and you should have no problem.
+Trust me…do this a dozen times, and you’ll become more confident in your fashion choices and have to use this tactic only the odd time.

 3. DON’T say no to the first garment you try on